GeorgeWang26/Learning/cypher_encryption/README.md

 # AES encryption
-This program is used to enforce that the source code is only runnable on certified devices.
+This program is used to prevent source code from running on unauthorized devices

 ## Supported functions
 Under aes.py, there are four functions